As well as the information that we have collated, numerous other organisations and networks have produced useful resources for responding to Covid-19.

 UK Government: Guidance to employers and businesses and Working safely during Covid-19

 Guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.
-On the UK Government website, you can also find guidance on working or volunteering in heritage locations, working in guest accommodation, and the visitor economy.
+On the UK Government website, you can also find guidance on:

 Collections Trust: Collections in lockdown